awslabs/amazon-redshift-utils/src/SimpleReplay/PreviousVersion/README.md

+**Please note that this is the README for Simpe Replay - Version 1.**

 ## Introduction

 Customers are always trying to reproduce issues or workloads from clusters or to do what-if scenarios.
 A customer can easily clone a production cluster, but replicating the workload is more complicated.
 This set of tools was created to bridge that gap.